Brianna is currently working as a teaching assistant in Kurukshetra in the state of Haryana, about three hours from Delhi.

 From the array of festivals the school celebrates, as they promote and endorse all religions, to the creative passion held by both students and teachers, the school forms a diverse and committed environment.

-The Principal, Dr Priti Pathak Ojha, and other staff members at Kanya Gurukul actively emphasise the importance of other disciplines such as the arts (dance, theatre, fine art, music, paper making and quilling) to not only invoke creativity but to offer girls the chance to express themselves freely, exploring central cultural and social issues as well as exposing their students to opportunities in other career prospects.
+The Principal, Dr Priti Pathak Ojha, and other staff members at Kanya Gurukul actively emphasised the importance of other disciplines such as the arts (dance, theatre, fine art, music, paper making and quilling) to not only invoke creativity but to offer girls the chance to express themselves freely, exploring central cultural and social issues as well as exposing their students to opportunities in other career prospects.